 Before we dive into our favorite neighborhoods, let’s get a few FAQs out of the way.

-Is Baltimore safe?
-Admittedly, Baltimore struggles with crime.
-According to NeighborhoodScout, the city has a crime index of 2 as of May 2021, meaning that Baltimore is considered safer than only 2% of other U.S. cities.
-A closer look at their data shows property crime accounts for nearly 2.5 times more crime than violent crimes, and there is a 1 in 53 chance of becoming a victim of violent crime in the city.
+A: Admittedly, Baltimore struggles with crime.
+According to NeighborhoodScout, the city has a crime index of 3, meaning that Baltimore is considered safer than only 3% of other U.S. cities.
+A closer look at their data shows property crime accounts for nearly 2 times more crime than violent crimes, and there is a 1 in 64 chance of becoming a victim of violent crime in the city.
 That said, bear in mind that these stats are based on city averages, and crime rates aren’t evenly spread throughout the city.
 In fact, several neighborhoods are perfectly safe.

 For each area, we’ll take a look at what the neighborhood has to offer in terms of types of housing, cost, overall vibe, neighbors, quality of schools, and popular things to do — all so you can weigh it against your own personal wishlist and set of priorities.

-- RENTCafé puts the average rent in Baltimore at $1,330 a month.
+- RentCafe puts the average rent in Baltimore at $1,542 a month.

-- Realtor.com puts the median list price for a home in Baltimore at around $225,000.
+- Zillow puts the average home value in Baltimore at around $173,000.